serialport/node-serialport/packages/serialport-util/README.md

 - Parser slip-encoder

 ## API Docs
-You can find the api docs in `/docs` or view them online here: https://node-serialport.github.io/parsers/
+You can find the api docs in `/docs` or view them online here: https://node-serialport.github.io/utilities/

 ## License
-SerialPort Parsers are all [MIT licensed](LICENSE) and all it's dependencies are MIT or BSD licensed.
+SerialPort Utilities are all [MIT licensed](LICENSE) and all it's dependencies are MIT or BSD licensed.

+# Developing
+1. Clone this repo `git clone git@github.com:node-serialport/utilities.git`
+1. Run `npx lerna bootstrap` to setup local package dependencies (run this any time you depend on a package local to this repo)
+1. Run `npm test` to ensure everything is working properly
+1. Run `npm run generate` to generate a new project

 # Contributing